 By default all packages are you publish in Verdaccio are accessible for all public, we totally recommend protect your registry from external non authorized users updating

 access property of your packages to

 packages: "@my-company/*": access: $authenticated publish: $authenticated "@*/*": access: $authenticated publish: $authenticated "**": access: $authenticated publish: $authenticated

-In that way, nobody will take advance of your registry unless is authorized and private packages won't be displayed in the User Interface.
+That way, nobody will take advantage of your registry unless it's authorized and private packages won't be displayed in the User Interface.